 All the pre-teen girls are crying at the end.
 Their boyfriends or the gay boys are hugging them.

-We grab the guitar and mic.
+We grab the guitars and mic.
 Hippie starts singing ‘Amazing Grace.’

 Some decorum is reestablished.
 We go through all the gospel songs we had rehearsed,